-For a temporary change in leadership (i.e. significant illness or significant leave of absence) the Executive Director will appoint the Superintendent of Business Services to act and perform the duties of the Executive Director.
+For a temporary change in leadership (i.e. significant illness or significant leave of absence) the Executive Director will appoint a Superintendent from the list below to act and perform the duties of the Executive Director.

-In the event the Executive Director of the Skokie District is no longer able to serve in this position (i.e., leaves the position permanently), the Board of Park Commissioners shall do the following:

-- 1. Within 5 business days appoint an interim Executive Director according to the following line of succession:
+- 1. In the event the Executive Director of the Skokie District is no longer able to serve in this position (i.e., leaves the position permanently), the Board of Park Commissioners shall within five (5) business days appoint an interim Executive Director from the list below:

 - a.
 Superintendent of Business Services

 - b.
-Superintendent of Recreation and Facilities
+Superintendent of Recreation

 - c.
+Superintendent of Facilities

+- d.
 Superintendent of Parks

-- d.
-Assistant Superintendent of Recreation

 - e.
 An external consultant